 The rise of USB-C has dovetailed with a trend for ultrathin and lightweight devices, which typically feature a very limited number of ports because there just isn't room for them.
 For example, the Dell XPS 13 is an excellent laptop, but it has only two USB-C ports, a microSD slot, a headphone jack... and that's it.

 So how can you use an SD card with such a laptop?
 What if you want to connect it to the internet via an Ethernet cable, or stream video to your TV via an HDMI or VGA cable?
 And what do you do with all your aging USB-A devices, such as your hard drive or flash drives?
 That's where a good USB-C hub comes in.

 A USB-C hub basically a small adapter that you plug into your laptop's USB-C port, and which features a range of slots so you can connect other devices to it.

 The only problem is that there are a vast array of USB-C hubs on the market, and many of them don't work particularly well.
-So we've narrowed things down for you, bringing together 10 top-quality USB-C hubs in one article.
+So we've narrowed things down for you, bringing together the best USB-C hubs we've found.

 Why do some USB-C hubs cost more?